 The Seven Weeks

-The sequence is designed for conscious self-authorship that generates a self-transforming mind.
+The sequence is designed to honor each person's inner wisdom to create a good life of authorship and transformation.
 You choose your own learning outcomes and refine them as we go.
 Each week ends with one small, real artifact that's yours to keep.

 We write to practice mindfulness.
 We write to compost shit, deepen our attention, and broaden our capacities for positive emotions of loving kindness, compassion, sympathetic joy and equanimity.
 Zen and writing to know thyself.